Filming Mysterious Tunnels Beneath the Old City of Jerusalem

-Many tunnels have been discovered in the Old City of Jerusalem, all stemming from the Temple Mount, the site of the King Solomon’s Temple.
+Many tunnels have been discovered in the Old City of Jerusalem, all stemming from the Temple Mount, the site of King Solomon’s Temple.
 These secret passageways, used during the biblical era and a physical connection between our present and our past, all have their own stories to tell.

 Archaeological findings have led to some of the tunnels’ secrets being revealed, allowing the visualization, and some would say corroboration, of biblical episodes.